jbottum/t5pat/langchain_markdown46.md

 Model Loading Time: 131.81162 seconds
 Pipeline Loading Time: 0.57841 seconds
 ```
-The loading times show that flan-t5-xl model takes 131.1 seconds, whereas the Pipeline loads in 0.71 sseconds and the the tokenizer is the shorest with 0.58 seconds to load.
+The loading times show that flan-t5-xl model takes 131.1 seconds, whereas the Pipeline loads in 0.71 seconds and the the tokenizer is the shorest with 0.58 seconds to load.

 ## Further reading